 Change the Start Menu

-Step 1: For starters, Classic Shell comes highly recommended and serves as a good starting point.
+Step 1: A download called Classic Shell once allowed you to change key menu aspects to look more like Windows 7.
+Unfortunately, support for Classic Shell ended in 2017, but the code was picked up and continued with Open Shell, which you can download here.
 With this free tool, you can modify the Windows 10 Start Menu to resemble the version provided in Windows 7.
 Once installed, you’ll see six entries on your Start Menu listed under Classic Shell.
 Here you will want to choose Classic Start Menu Settings.

 Step 2: On the Start Menu Style tab, choose Windows 7 style as shown above.

-Step 3: Next, head here to download the Windows 7 Start Menu orb.
+Step 3: Next, head here to download the Windows 7 Start Menu orb (these are just image files, so you can pick them up from many different places if you prefer).
 Once downloaded, choose Custom near the bottom of the Start Menu Style tab and select the downloaded image.
-You may need to tweak the button size, as we used 60 given the default setting was too large for our desktop resolution.
+You may need to tweak the button size — we used 60 given the default setting was too large for our desktop resolution.

 Step 4: On the Skin tab, choose Windows Aero.